top of page

 A consistent theme across permanent monitoring research is that changes in acoustic behaviour can appear before catastrophic rupture, offering a pathway to earlier intervention and reduced disruption.
 Studies focused on detecting emerging through-wall cracks and early warning signals support this “pre-failure signal” concept in operational water distribution contexts.

-What this means in plain terms: If you can spot how the sound pattern is changing over time, you may be able to move from “respond after failure” to “act before it escalates.”
+What this means in plain terms: If you can detect how acoustic behaviour changes over time, you can begin to move from reacting after failure to intervening before escalation.

 2) Real networks aren’t tidy, so analytics must work with messy, noisy data